 The two Marine guards are kneeling behind the fenders of their vehicles with M4 Colt carbines, covering the upper windows on the side of the building the other three guys ran into.
 But they won’t be in these buildings.
 They’re the wrong color.
 And judging by the gang graffiti everywhere, white guys in battle fatigues and full-auto assault rifles in this neighborhood will probably be outnumbered and outgunned by prison-hardened black and brown guys who’ll want them to get lost fast.
-They may have ducked back into the cover of the entrance hallway where they were hiding in wait, but they’ve definitely hightailed it out the back by now, after losing half their hit squad in less than a quarter of a minute against Jack’s team.
+They may have ducked back into the cover of the entrance hallway where they were hiding in wait, but they’ve definitely hightailed it out the back by now, after losing half their hit squad in less than a quarter of a minute against Ben’s team.

 A lone crow squawks.
 The sky is a rich blue.
 The air crisp, fresh.
 It’s a nice day.

 They sweep the buildings to make sure the other three perps fled the area, then zip-cord and dress the wounds of the three captives, apply tourniquets and compression packs, and syringe the worst two with painkillers.
-Gray pulls out his mobile phone, snaps photos of each guy’s face, head-on, right profile and left.
+Gray pulls out his mobile phone and snaps photos of each guy’s face, head-on, right profile and left.

 Then they huddle up in front of the bullet-pocked Humvee.

 They’ve been thrust into new territory.
-Ambushed by six guys, captured three of them, mid-20’s to mid-30’s, all members of the PC militia group Jack is supposed to have met here in five minutes.
+Ambushed by six guys, captured three of them, mid-20’s to mid-30’s, all members of the PC militia group Ben is supposed to have met here in five minutes.